-How to Set Up the Stripe to Salesforce Integration: A How-To Guide
+How To Set Up Stripe to Salesforce Integration: a How To Guide

 Why The Stripe Salesforce Integration Matters (and How to Get it Right)